JocysCom/DataAnonymizer/README.md

 Anonymizing scripts, which allows to anonymize names or generate 5 085 974 971 unique and anonymous first/last name combinations.

+## Why this tool is usefull?

+Tool helps to create TEST and DEV environment from LIVE, which looks real.

+## Data Source

-Anonymizing scrips use public databases from "National Records of Scotland" and "US Social Security Agency".
+Names were merged from "National Records of Scotland" and "US Social Security Agency".
 It contains 31 339 first names and 162 289 last names.

-It allows to generate 5 085 974 971 unique and anonymous  first/last name combinations.
+## Installation

-To install scripts and data, just open *.sql files with SQL Management Studio in specified order and execute them on target database:
+To install scripts and data, just open *.sql files with "Microsoft SQL Management Studio" in specified order and execute them on target database:

 1. <b>Anonymous.FirstName.csv</b> - First Name records.
 2. <b>Anonymous.LastName.csv</b> - Last Name records.